minorl/CSCI3155Paper/Paper.md

  List((0,0), (0,1), (1,0), (1,1), (1,2), (1,3), (2,0), (2,1), (2,2), (2,3))
 <citation>

 From this simple example we see that one of the indices captures the value of ‘limit’ before it is changed and the second captures the value of ‘limit’ after it is changed in the body.
 This behavior is, to say it nicely, non-intuitive.
 The second motivation is one of performance.
 Consider a case where a programmer chains filter with another iterative function such as Map.
 In this case the transversable object would be iterated over two times.
 Now consider if more more and more chains of functions were used.
 With every function that gets chained, the input needs to be traversed once again.
 A more efficient implementation would only need to traverse the input a single time applying each of the chained functions to a single element as it iterates.
-With these two reasons in mind, Ordersky formed the ORTHOGONAL basis a new set of functions.
+With these two reasons in mind, Ordersky formed the basis a new set of functions.
 His original idea was to write filterMap, filterFlatMap, and filterForeach.
 This idea was reformulated into a single function; withFilter.

 Because filter will apply itself to an entire list and return a sublist and WithFilter will apply on an element by element basis if it is called by another function.
 The functionality of withfilter over filter is that withFilter can use side effects from the body of a for statement to alter the guard.
 The example code below? shows how filter is applied to the entirety of an immutable list, and how withFilter can be applied element by element when called by iterative functions.
 When applied to transversable elements, this changes the monadic interpretations of -for- statements in the Scala language.
 Implementation: